 STEM is only for men and it is too techie!
 Now, this is not a cliché USAID research states that there are fewer women in Leadership roles in their career, predominantly in the world of Technology and more so in the developing world.
 There is this general acceptance that female is for certain jobs and men are cut out for some jobs.

-It is also widely known that within the technology/digital industry the ratio of men to women is 5:1, so this calls out a gender gap and the fact that the tech world is very much still a boy’s club in so many ways mainly in the leadership roles, startups and programming.
-For creativity and innovation to thrive we need a balanced view involving both gender, therefore it is imperative that the workplace is more inclusive by making diversity their agenda.
+It is also widely known that within the technology/digital industry the ratio of men to women is 5:1, so this calls out a gender gap and the fact that the tech world is very much still a boy’s club in so many ways mainly in the leadership roles, startups, and programming.
+For creativity and innovation to thrive we need a balanced view involving both genders, therefore it is imperative that the workplace is more inclusive by making diversity their agenda.